DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 Immigration reform in the United States of America

 will probably offer pathways for earning American citizenship

 foreign nationals now settled in the USA.

-of foreign nationals who have been convinced of ordinary crimes
+foreign nationals (eg those convinced of ordinary crimes)

 will probably not be

 offered U.S. citizenship.